isutha/saving_to_JSON_XML_task/README.md

 Here, the attributes of the Joke class should be saved using a JSON representation.
 Here, we had to implement the function `_get_json_repr(self) -> Dict:` of the Joke class, which returns a dictionary containing all attributes.

+You will find the .csv file in this repository too, in case you wonder what it looked like.
 This repository and the code serve as a little insight into my semester.